Wootton Bassett: The Town that Wept

 March 11 2001 / The Independent

-In 1977, the forces of Conservatism and punk were agitating to transform Britain.
+In 1977, the forces of the New Right and punk rock were agitating to transform Britain

 October 30 2000 / New Statesman